 Degree in Professional Policing Level 6 with the following classifications-honours level degree (either First Class honours, Upper Second-Class Honours, Lower Second-Class Honours and Third-Class Honours) and be within five years of your graduation.

 Maths and English GCSE is not a requirement for the Degree Holder Entry Programme and Pre-join, however candidates applying - selected for these routes, your degree must include evidence of a written component.

 What if I have studied abroad?

-If you have studied a non UK qualification, you can see how it compares to the standard entry criteria by reviewing Northumbria Universities website in relation to international qualifications www.northumbria.ac.uk/yourcountry.
+If you have studied a non-UK qualification, you can see how it compares to the standard entry criteria by reviewing Northumbria University's website in relation to international qualifications www.northumbria.ac.uk/yourcountry.
 Also note you will be required to obtain a certified translation of qualifications if certificates are not issued in English, this will be at your own expense and must be available at date of submission of application.

 Copies of all educational qualifications evidencing the above MUST be attached and submitted as part of your application.
-Please ensure you only send the relevant certificate as proof of the level 3 or above.
-We do need GCSEs, Level 2 qualifications but for Maths & English only.
+Please ensure you only send the relevant certificate as proof of the Level 3 or above.
+Where applicable we do need GCSEs, Level 2 qualifications but for Maths and English only.

 2 years’ service as a Special Constable and have attained Independent Patrol Status, performing minimum hours (16 hours per month average) at the time of application.

 2 years’ service as a Community Support Officer designated under section 38 of the Police Reform Act 2002 at the time of application.

 2 years’ service in a police staff role which is considered by the chief officer to prepare a person for service as a member of a police force.
 In Durham these roles are.

 - Call Handler / Dispatcher